hall/kubenix/CONTRIBUTING.md

 There's no formal commit process at this time.

-Do try to format the repo before submission, however.
+Do try to format the repo with [treefmt](https://github.com/numtide/treefmt) before submission, however.

     nix develop -c treefmt